 This partner collaborative will support parent-child emotional connection through training and new practice approaches for family-facing professionals.
 Yet, there are larger obstacles in the broader early childhood health field that must also be addressed, including public financing reforms and improved technology solutions that are parent-centered and integrate with electronic medical records.
 Addressing these issues will create the enabling conditions for more families to experience emotional connection.

 To advocate for these broader systems-level changes, we continue to deepen our engagement with the Pediatrics Supporting Parents (PSP) initiative we helped launch nearly five years ago.
 During its first three years, PSP and its partners conducted a landscape analysis of evidence-based programs to extract a set of 14 common practices, like modeling activities that nurture parent confidence or integrating new roles into the care team.
 These practices, when embedded in pediatric primary care, can promote social-emotional development and foster nurturing parent-child relationships.
 Field leaders cautioned that the spread of the 14 practices is hindered by larger challenges in the field.
 This prompted PSP to support the creation of a Blueprint for unlocking the funding potential of Medicaid and the Children’s Health Insurance Program (CHIP), a multi-state National Medicaid Workgroup, and a complementary guide to leveraging opportunities between Title V and Medicaid.
-This practice-to-policy approach is core to the success of PSP and many related efforts in early relational health.

 In its next phase, PSP will intentionally center the voices of communities, families, and field leaders.
 Three to five communities across the nation will participate in a multi-year, shared-learning initiative where they select, test, and measure the effectiveness of concrete changes to pediatric primary care and related sectors.
 The goal is to lift up these proof-point communities that effectively improve social and emotional development and cultivate nurturing parent-child relationships.
 These communities will also co-create the governance structure and strategic priorities for the multi-year collaboration.